BranonConor/theramind-sb/source/_posts/blog/vafb-success.md

 ---
+draft: false
+type: blog
+excerpt: >-
+  The numbers are in!
+Check out a recent study we did about Active Duty Air Force patients.
 title: Active-Duty Patient Success Rates
-date: 2020-02-13 15:50:46
+date: 2020-02-13T15:50:46.000Z
-tags: [study, research]
-type: blog
-excerpt: 'The numbers are in!
-Check out a recent study we did about Active Duty Air Force patients.'
+categories: research
+tags: 'research, study, TMS, PTSD, Depression, Anxiety'
 ---

 ## The Numbers are In!